firecracker-microvm/firecracker/docs/jailer.md

   exists (it should not, since `id` is supposed to be unique).
 - Copy `exec_file` to
   `<chroot_base>/<exec_file_name>/<id>/root/<exec_file_name>`.
+- Set resource bounds for current process and its children through `--resource-limit` argument, by calling `setrlimit()` system call with the specific resource argument.
+If no limits are provided, the jailer bounds `no-file` to a maximum default value of 2048.
 - Create the `cgroup` sub-folders.
 At the moment, the jailer uses `cgroup v1`.
   On most systems, this is mounted by default in `/sys/fs/cgroup` (should be mounted by the user otherwise).
 The jailer will parse